gazbert/bxbot/README.md

 The instructions below are for Linux and macOS, but equivalent Windows scripts are included.

 #### Maven
 1. Download the latest [release](https://github.com/gazbert/bxbot/releases).
-Unzip the bot where you want to run it.
+Unzip the bot.
 1. If you plan on using your own Trading Strategies/Exchange Adapters packaged in separate jar files, you'll need to add the dependency in the [bxbot-app/pom.xml](./bxbot-app/pom.xml) - see the commented out dependency examples inside it.
 1. From the project root, run `./mvnw clean assembly:assembly` to produce the distribution